pine64/website/content/documentation/Clusterboard/Installation.md

 Each module may be plugged into the Clusterboard individually or consecutively, which makes it easy to assign a hostname to each module separately.
 It is also possible to manually edit the hostname in the OS image of each module before the first boot.

 {{< admonition type="tip" >}}
-The board has no hotplug functionality, so make sure you only plug/unplug the modules while the power is disconnected from the clusterboard.
+The board has no hotplug functionality, so make sure you only plug/unplug the modules while the power is disconnected from the Clusterboard.
 {{< /admonition >}}

 {{< admonition type="tip" >}}